From Laravel to Spring Boot: overview to start quickly

 model we use a repository to have a clean way to reach the table in the DB.
 We create an interface, we call it CatRepository and we make it extends CrudRepository

 .
-Extending CrudRepository
+With extending CrudRepository

-will give us some methods to query the table later.
+we're using Spring Data JDBC and it will give us some methods to query the table later.
 We also need to add the @Repository

 @Repository